dladd/pyFormex/sphinx/tutorial.rst

    0..2.
 The three coordinate axes form the components of the last axis of a Formex.

-For simplicity of the implemented algorithms, internally |pyformex|
-only deals with 3D geometry.
+For simplicity of the implemented algorithms, internally pyFormex only deals with 3D geometry.
 This means that the third axis of a :class:`Formex` always has length 3.
 You can however import 2D
 geometry: all points will be given a third coordinate